Accessible voting

 How do I apply for an accessible absentee ballot?

 Voters with print disabilities may apply for an accessible electronic absent voter ballot that can be completed electronically, printed, and returned to the local clerk.
 To apply online for an accessible electronic absent voter ballot, click here.
+Voters may also sign up for the permanent accessible ballot list while submitting their request.
+Voters whose names are on the permanent accessible absent ballot list will automatically receive an accessible absentee ballot from their local clerk in each future election for which they are eligible.

 All voters, including voters with disabilities, have access to a Voter Assist Terminal in all polling places.
 The Voter Assist Terminal helps the voter mark a ballot.
 It will mark the ballot with the voter's choices but does not tally the votes.
 Once the ballot is marked, it is counted in exactly the same fashion as all other ballots.